Email Marketing Trends for 2023: Unproven Opportunities

 Text Size 100%:

 Email marketing is constantly evolving, so it can be difficult to know where to invest your time and energy from year to year.
-It’s extra challenging in turbulent times like these, when the economic environment, consumer behaviors, and business goals are shifting rapidly.
+Just a few of the recent changes and challenges that email marketers have faced include:

-To help you prioritize your email marketing efforts this year, we surveyed Oracle Digital Experience Agency’s hundreds of digital marketing and communications experts, asking them to rate the current adoption of a range of email marketing technologies and tactics, as well as their predicted impact during 2023.
-We then mapped the results into adoption-impact quadrants.
+To help you prioritize your email marketing efforts this year, we surveyed Oracle Digital Experience Agency’s hundreds of digital marketing experts for the sixth year in a row, asking them to rate the current adoption of a range of email marketing technologies and tactics, as well as the impact they predict each will have in 2025.
+Then we mapped the results into adoption-impact quadrants.

-In this post, we’re looking at the Unproven Opportunities, which are in the low adoption–low impact quadrant.
-The technologies and tactics here are not fully vetted and may not generate long-term adoption or impact.
+In this post, we look at the Unproven Opportunities, which are the email trends that were rated low adoption and low impact.
+The technologies and tactics here are not fully vetted or seen as very effective, and therefore may not generate long-term adoption or impact.
 There are significant risks that could undermine your investment in part or entirely—including rejection by consumers, inadequate inbox provider support, inadequate digital marketing platform support, the passage of legislative impediments, and other issues.

-Of the 26 trends we surveyed our digital marketing consultants about, four of them were rated as being in the low adoption–low impact quadrant for 2023.
+Of the 26 trends we’re highlighting this year, only two of them were rated as being in the low adoption–low impact quadrant for 2025.
+Moreover, these two trends have been in our Unproven Opportunities quadrant all six years of our survey.
 Let’s talk about each of them in turn.

 A. AMP for Email